 The 2011 volume of the MLA Journal Profession also includes a section with numerous contributions on the subject of “Evaluating Digital Scholarship”.

 In some disciplines, working with digital media has already been integrated in standard research and teaching models.
 Other disciplines are newly transforming the way they work.
 UB does not yet have an institution-wide policy on digital scholarship, but some departments look to professional organizations for guidance.
-For example, the Department of History’s Standards for Tenure and Promotion draws upon guidelines recommended by the American Historical Association in 2015.
+For a list of professional associations with guidelines for evaluating digital scholarship, see “Information for Evaluators” below.

 Scholars who are engaged in research, teaching or publishing with digital media, or who create and collaborate on digital projects, may find the following resources helpful.
 Several topics are especially important in demonstrating the academic significance and public value of digital creative work: innovation, collaboration, interdisciplinarity, and research impact.